-- 16. Election campaign committees will consist of: - a) At least three and at most six members elected by the Branch, who shall be voting members; - b) The campaign committee treasurer.
-By default this will be the Branch treasurer, but the Branch may decide to appoint another member as campaign committee treasurer, in which case this member must: - i) Be provided with access to all Branch financial information; and - ii) Report all financial decisions of the committee to the Branch treasurer. - c) The endorsed candidate/s for the electorate/s within the jurisdiction of the committee, who shall be voting members; - d) Where there is an incumbent Greens elected representative in an electorate within the jurisdiction of the committee, that representative or an AGV Member appointed by that representative, who shall be a voting member; - e) At the Victorian Campaign Committee's discretion, an AGV member appointed by the Victorian Campaign Committee, who shall be a non-voting member of the committee and who may not block consensus on any question before the committee; - f) The most senior staff member (who is an AGV member) employed to work on a campaign for an electorate covered by the committee, who shall be non-voting members of the committee and who may not block consensus on any question before the committee; - g) Any of the following AGV Members whom the committee decides to co-opt:
+16. Election campaign committees will consist of:

+- a) At least three and at most six members elected by the Branch, who shall be voting members; - b) The campaign committee treasurer.
+By default this will be the Branch treasurer, but the Branch may decide to appoint another member as campaign committee treasurer, in which case this member must: - i) Be provided with access to all Branch financial information; and - ii) Report all financial decisions of the committee to the Branch treasurer. - c) In regards to endorsed candidate/s for the electorate/s within the jurisdiction of the committee other than those in clause 16(d): - i) If a campaign committee is responsible for one Legislative Assembly electorate, then the endorsed candidate, who shall be a voting member; - ii) If a campaign committee is responsible for multiple Legislative Assembly electorates, then the endorsed candidates shall choose one from their own ranks who shall be a voting member.
+All other endorsed candidates shall be non-voting members.
+The endorsed candidate who is the voting member shall endeavour - to the best of their ability - to consult with the non-voting endorsed candidates as part of the decision-making process.